yshlae/ResQnect-/README.md

 ## 8. Exit the Program

 - Choose **6.
 Exit** to safely close the application.
-- Ensure all tasks, volunteers, and resources are updated before exiting to maintain data integrity.

 By following these steps, users can efficiently utilize **ResQnect** to prepare for and respond to disasters while maintaining organized records and reports.